 How to Improve Website Performance?

 When you start considering how to improve website loading speed, there are multiple elements to examine.
 Having a plan of attack helps immensely.
-The following strategy is how I approach the task;
+The following strategy is how a freelance NZ website designer should approach the task;

 - Benchmark – run performance tests on any/all of the services listed below.
 Copy and save the results.
 This will be the base measurement against which you judge the results of the improvement work you will do.